espocrm/documentation/docs/administration/server-configuration.md

 ### Database requirements

-EspoCRM supports MySQL 5.7 or greater and MariaDB 10.1 or greater.
+EspoCRM supports MySQL (5.7, 8.0) and MariaDB (10.1 and greater).
 These are no special peculiarities.
 All default settings are fine for EspoCRM.

 EspoCRM also experimentally supports PostgreSQL 15.
 Though it's planned to become official soon.